 However, for a small city such as Geneva (the Canton only has a population of less than 500,000), there are a number of private schools that offer English language programmes.
 Some parents opt for the local Swiss state system, while there are also private schools offering the Swiss, French and German based curricula as well as special Saturday schools for Japanese, Korean, Greek, Russian and Arabic speakers, to name a few.

 Many ex-pats come to Geneva believing that the level of education their children can look forward to receiving will be some of the best in the world (it must be all those stories of Swiss boarding and finishing schools we’ve read).
 Unfortunately the reality can be somewhat different, particularly for those parents and children used to private schools in the UK and US.
-Thankfully there is one exception to this at primary level and gradually expanding to secondary level from Year 7 in September 2016, the Geneva English School (taking pupils from age 3) which has been around for over 50 years and is the closest you will get to a classic British prep school in terms of level and type of education and curriculum - although don’t expect traditional uniform.
+Thankfully there is one exception to this at primary level, the Geneva English School (taking pupils from age 3), which has been around for over 50 years and is the closest you will get to a classic British prep school in terms of level and type of education and curriculum - although don’t expect traditional uniform.

 Geneva English School

 The most popular choice for English speakers is the Geneva English School (or GES).
-Housed in a beautiful old manor house with large grounds and beautiful views of Mont Blanc and the lake, it is an idyllic setting for a Primary School (the Secondary School will be located elsewhere in the Genthod area from September 2017).
+Housed in a beautiful old manor house with large grounds and beautiful views of Mont Blanc and the lake, it is an idyllic setting for a Primary School (the Secondary School is now located elsewhere in the Genthod area as of September 2017).
 This is the only school where you will find a real sense of community, a family atmosphere and decent sports facilities.

 It is a small school with around 245 pupils aged 3 to 12 now the new Year 7 is open.
 The school bases its teaching on the British curriculum, but is flexible and incorporates an understanding of the local surroundings.
 Reflecting this, French is given a strong emphasis throughout the school.
 The fact that nearly every child is English mother tongue means that pupils follow a more academic syllabus right from the start, because there are few language barriers to the learning process.Although it has a large percentage of British and American parents, there are many other nationalities represented, giving more of an international feel.